 - Other factors giving the interpretation "power to persuade, if lacking power to control".

-In the future, there might well be occasions when it is appropriate to challenge an AI on the basis that it should carry no weight, or that it is outside the bounds of the DOL's interpretative purview.
+In the future, there might well be occasions when it is appropriate to challenge an AI on the basis that it should carry no weight, or that it is outside the bounds of the Division's interpretative purview.